Public Service Reform (Scotland) Act 2010

 Number of employees is as stated in the Annual Accounts for the relevant year.

 Links to the published Annual Accounts by year are included on the “Public Service Reform Act” home page.
-For additional data refer to the “Remuneration Report” for Executive Board Members and “Note 2(b)” for Senior Managers sections
+For additional data refer to the “Remuneration Report” for Executive Board Members and “Note 2(b)” for Senior Managers sections in these documents.

 If you have a query under Public Services Reform (Scotland) Act 2010, please write to: